 Myth: Once webcams are easily integrated, training in the virtual classroom will be so much easier.

 Reality: Live video is a good way to engage participants but it should be used quite sparingly, perhaps at the beginning of a session to introduce the facilitator and then again at the very end for Q&A. Overuse of webcams actually deadens the effectiveness of live video and can be distracting for participants.
 Besides, who wants to see the facilitator scratch their nose every 90 seconds?

 Some content can be enhanced by video.
 For example, teaching bedside manner to physicians or demonstrating effective body language to use during an employee review.

 However, video is not a replacement for face-to-face interaction.
 Eye contact via video isn’t real eye contact, even if the video is two-way.
 You can’t see the other person’s body language on a webcam and you’re not catching the other person’s eye.
-Video lacks the emotional impact that a face-to-face interaction carries.(Click here for more on when to use webcams.)
+Video lacks the emotional impact that a face-to-face interaction carries.(We have more guidance to share when it comes to when to use webcams.)

 Myth: One advantage of virtual classrooms is that you can train hundreds of people at one time.

 Reality: As we all know, it’s difficult to create true learning with a large audience.
 How can you foster collaboration and encourage more than just familiarization with the content when the dispersed audience is so large?